bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= trunk =

+- Fixed: Even better support for plugins from GitHub with the `GitHub Plugin URI` header.
+Plugin install, deactivations, and activations should have correct view-info-links now.

 = 2.0.26 =

 - Fixed: Plugin installs from wordpress.org would show "wordpress plugin directory" as their source file.
 Looked stupid.
 Fixed now!